JayMartMedia/templates/node-cli-ts/README.md

 # Node CLI with TypeScript

-Build a Node CLI tool using Typescript and TSC.
+Build a simple Node CLI tool using Typescript and distribute it as a single standalone JS file.

 `npx degit jaymartmedia/templates/node-cli-ts my-new-ts-cli`